NucleusEngineering/data-journey/.journey/tutorial_stockholm.neos.md

 ### Import a SQL file into MySQL

 Next, you will copy the `create_mysql.sql` file below into the Cloud Storage bucket you created above, make the file accessible to your Cloud SQL service account, and import the SQL command into your database.
+**Note:** The content of the SQL file is just here for informational purposes.
+Continue with the terminal commands below.

 ```
 CREATE DATABASE IF NOT EXISTS database_datajourney;